linuxserver-archive/docker-minetest-armhf/README.md

   lsioarmhf/minetest
 ```

+## Tags
+Client and server must be the same version and to allow this you can choose one of the following tags in the following format

+linuxserver/minetest:0.4.16

++ **0.4.14**
++ **0.4.15**
++ **0.4.16**

+The default aka :latest builds whatever is the latest release at build time, from here. https://github.com/minetest/minetest/releases

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.